lnxjedi/gopherbot/DevNotes.md

 ## Histories

-Whenever a new pipeline starts, if the initiating job/plugin has MaxHistories > 0, a history file will be recorded, tagged with the name of the job/plugin.
+Whenever a new pipeline starts, if the initiating job/plugin has HistoryLogs > 0, a history file will be recorded, tagged with the name of the job/plugin.

 ### How Things Work